rmahajani31/rover/README.md

 # Rover

-Code to operate a homemade rover with an ESP32, a Raspberry Pi, and a Jetson processing Livox Mid-360 lidar data.
+Code to operate a homemade rover with an ESP32, a Raspberry Pi 5, and a Jetson Orin NX processing Livox Mid-360 lidar data.

 ## Video Walkthroughs